 so for debts that haven’t been defaulted, the old AP/arrears markers will still be visible for 6 years after the debt is settled, showing that you had problems in the past.

 It would be better if you can get the three creditors to put a default date on the debts which is over six years ago.
 Defaulted debts will always drop off your credit file after six years, whether you have repaid them or not, so with a default date of over six years ago, they would drop off your credit file immediately.

-Getting these AP/arrears debts off your credit record will considerably improve your score.
+Getting these AP/arrears debts off your credit record will considerably improve your score in a few years.
 But that’s not the full picture…

 A great credit score doesn’t mean you will get a mortgage

-You say you could pay the 3k to satisfy the three debts showing as AP and work towards clearing the other debts.
-But really they all have to go so your DMP ends – this will give you the best chance of getting a good mortgage offer.
+The reader said she could pay the 3k to satisfy the three debts showing as AP and work towards clearing the other debts.
+But really they all have to go so her DMP ends – this will give her the best chance of getting a good mortgage offer.

 National Debtline has a template letter for making this offer.
-Hopefully this small lump sum could then be used to clear 10-15k of your DMP.
-With a year until you are given the deposit, you may be able to blitz the rest of the debts.
+Hopefully this small lump sum could then be used to clear 10k of your DMP.
+With a year until you are given the deposit, she may be able to blitz the rest of the debts down.

 DMPs and mortgages – summary